 Lots of Edits, Changes and Updates

-I am constantly in my site doing changes to my content: updating posts, repurposing post, creating new posts.
-In between all that, I am doing other site maintenance.
-But there is nothing worse than doing three or four small changes when something goes sideways and you lose them.
-Sometimes they are slight, but so important that it’s hard to remember exactly what you did.
-And sometimes no backup is going to save you if it took you less than five minutes to do them.
+As a store owner, the bigger your shop, the more likely you are doing constant changes: updating content and products, adding new products and making tweaks to your design or page layouts.
+In between all that, someone is doing site site maintenance.
+But there is nothing worse than doing three or four small changes makes something go sideways so that you lose them.
+Though they may be small tweaks, but important ones and when you lose them, it’s hard to remember exactly what you did.
+And a weekly backup is not going to save you if it took you less than five minutes to do them.

-If I were to visit my VaultPress dashboard, this is the overview I see first.
+When I visit my VaultPress dashboard, I see this overview.

 If I clicked on my activity log, I would find the details.
-What’s cool here is if something weird had happened, I could see what I had done to cause it.
+What’s cool here is if something weird has happened, I can see what I did to cause it.

-As you can see, it’s easy to restore any of these backups.
-Also, if you want to know what files are going to be restored or changed by the backup, just click on the View Backup button.
+It’s easy to restore any of these backups.
+Also, if you want to know what files are going to be restored or changed by the backup, you can click the View Backup button.

 So if you run an online store, real-time backups from Jetpack’s VaultPress can give you that comforting peace of mind.